yamanoku/vuefes-japan-online-2022/pages/en.md

 This is a useful site for understanding if you are using HTML incorrectly in your everyday writing.

-If you want to learn HTML in more detail, we also recommend "[HTML 解体新書](https://www.borndigital.co.jp/book/25999.html)".
+If you want to learn HTML in more detail, we also recommend "[HTML Kaitai Shinsho](https://www.borndigital.co.jp/book/25999.html)".

 It is the closest Japanese-language book to the HTML specification at this time, so you can use it as a reference for implementation and review.